Can I be my own Statutory Agent in Arizona?

 Registered Agent ServiceYesNo, never

-Yes, an Arizona Statutory Agent is necessary.
+Yes, a Registered Agent (also called a Statutory Agent in Arizona) is necessary.
 State law requires someone to be available to accept Service of Process for your LLC.

 You must list a Statutory Agent on your LLC paperwork.
 And then you must continuously maintain (keep) one on file with the state as long as your LLC exists.